 This is my contribution to something that does not need more contributions.
 But I have been here and I want to keep it for memory.
 Is this the most dramatic picture with the most beautiful sky?
 No. Is it a picture that I will like to look at and remember a beautiful place?
 Yes.

 I am not taking pictures for this blog.
 I am taking pictures for myself.
 And I am creating the stories I want to memorize around them.
 The story of this place is sad. i was up there, I did not have the time to take the pictures I wanted to take.
 My husband and kid were with me, she was tired and he was cold.

 I was in a rush to both take pictures without German tourists in it and shoot a few sequences for my Sweden vlog series.
 And I was unhappy because it was the last week there.
 The last week before life would wade in and make it all normal again.
-Normal being stressed, tired, in an apartment in Munich.
+Normal being just another synonym for stressed, tired and living in Munich.

 This stay was a break from that and there is no point in running.
 It sounds a bit dramatic, I know.
 But maybe I haven’t made it clear enough that I am very unhappy in Germany, and in Bavaria in particular… The state of Bavaria is one of the most conservative places you can be in Germany, and the fact that Munich is a bigger city will never make up for that atmosphere.
 Wherever I go, I feel restricted, in 2020/21 more than ever.
 And just leaving my apartment everyday feels like walking into a salon for the sole purpose of getting my wings cut.
 I don’t want to be there anymore, but there is not a better place yet.